MDecker-MobileComputing/Android_TOC/README.md

 <br>

-Repository with *Android Studio* projects for native Apps mit Java.
+Repository with *Android Studio* projects for native Apps with Java.

 <br>